How sometimes books and their writers consume our soul and conscience!

 book

 It almost seems that readers – from every part of the world and in every time of history – have created a bond far deeper than just that of a reader.
-In fact the bond is as obsessively jealous in its nature as a romantic bond of a lover with his beloved.
+The bond is as obsessively jealous in its nature as a romantic bond of a lover with his beloved.
 The book, in the process of being read takes a far bigger role in our lives than we had anticipated.
 Some start identifying with the book’s protagonist and with the central ideology of the book.

 In many cases, entire cultures have been altered by some books.
 Books by Ayn Rand were some of those books.
-Her books were predicated on a certain manner of thinking and engagement with the society.
+Her books were predicated on a certain manner of thinking and engagement with society.
 This became a whole school of philosophy – Objectivism – in the decades after her book.

+Objectivism is a philosophical system developed by Russian-American writer Ayn Rand (1905–1982).[1]
+First expressed in her novels and polemic essays,[2] it was later given more formal structure by her designated intellectual heir,[3] philosopher Leonard Peikoff, who characterizes it as a “closed system” that is not subject to change.[4]
 Objectivism’s central tenets are that reality exists independently of consciousness, that human beings have direct contact with reality through sense perception, that one can attain objective knowledge from perception through the process of concept formation and inductive logic, that the proper moral purpose of one’s life is the pursuit of one’s own happiness (rational self-interest), that the only social system consistent with this morality is one that displays full respect for individual rights embodied in laissez-faire capitalism, and that the role of art in human life is to transform humans’ metaphysical ideas by selective reproduction of reality into a physical form—a work of art—that one can comprehend and to which one can respond emotionally.

 Writers like Ayn Rand, Karl Marx, Leo Tolstoy and William Shakespeare have shaped the very thinking and ways of a society for many generations and centuries.
 As large a piece of literature as their books were, they made an impact on the reader that transcended the limited engagement of a reader with a book.
 It is as if, the authors entered the souls of their readers and stayed there.
 Sometimes, not merely stayed there but metamorphosed the whole being of the readers to do things that they had previously not considered.